-In unusual market conditions, the Fund may temporarily invest more of its assets in investment grade securities, short-term debt securities and cash or cash equivalents as a defensive tactic.
-To the extent the Fund uses this strategy, its investment returns and distributions to its common stockholders may decrease.
+In unusual market conditions, the Fund may temporarily invest up to 100% of its assets in securities issued or guaranteed by the U.S. government or its instrumentalities or agencies, short-term debt securities and cash or cash equivalents as a defensive tactic.
+To the extent the Fund uses this strategy, its investment returns and distributions to its common stockholders may decrease and it will not achieve its investment objectives during this period.

 The Fund will seek to maintain an average effective portfolio maturity between 3 and 15 years.
 Effective maturity is the calculated maturity based on analytical factors that estimate the actual expected return of principal rather than the stated final maturity date of a security.
 For example, a mortgage-backed security may have a 30-year stated final maturity.
 However, given the expected periodic principal prepayments of that security, the effective maturity may be 10 years rather than the stated 30 years.
-The average effective maturity is the dollar-weighted average of effective maturities of the securities in the Fund's portfolio.
+The average effective portfolio maturity is the dollar-weighted average of effective maturities of the securities in the Fund's portfolio.